quasipedia/geiger/README.md

   (regardless of a newer beta being available or not)
 - All other cases trigger a simple info

-The verion number of the latest beta is a clickable link to the download page.
+The version number of the latest beta is a clickable link to the download page.

 ## Triggers